Taraj/ts-bot/README.md

 # Team Speak 3 - BOT
 Simple ts3 BOT used on my server.
-I chose C because my VPS is not the most powerful and i need some performance.
-I chose C because my machine is not the most efficient
+I chose **C** because my VPS is not the most powerful and i need some performance.
 # Features
 * add clients to AFK group.
 * kick clients while recording(if they haven't special group).